-Parque Jerusalem is a short trip down the mountain from Quito.
-Yet for being so close, there are amazing changes to the landscape.
-The cool, high mountains give way to a lower altitude valley with increased temperatures and hardly any rain at all.
+The cool, high mountains give way to a lower-altitude valley with increased temperatures and hardly any rain.
 In fact, Parque Jerusalem qualifies as a desert!
 It receives only 20 to 40 mm of rain per year.
 Yes, that’s millimeters, not centimeters.
 Muy poco.

 Great Habitat for Birds

-Despite the desert conditions, the land is lush with plants, mainly different types of cacti and low bushes, but some trees as well.
-Furthermore, the habitat is well suited for several types of birds and, as you’ve probably already guessed, we saw lots of them!
+Despite the desert conditions, the land is lush with plants including different types of cacti and low scrub.
+However, there are some trees as well.
+Furthermore, the habitat is well suited for several species of birds and, as you’ve probably already guessed, we saw lots of them!

 The Trails at Parque Jerusalem

-The trails are very hike-able.
+The trails at Parque Jerusalem are very hikable.
 However, the afternoon sun can be punishing.
 If you decide to visit, remember your sunhat and bring lots of water.
-You’ll need it!
+You’ll need them!
 Furthermore, the bugs can be a little aggressive so bug dope or long sleeves and long pants are highly recommended!

 The trails are well-marked and well-maintained.
 That said, a little bushwhacking might be necessary to reach locations to photograph a few of the harder to see birds.